Our truly Grand tour of the Great British Isles returns, packing in more steam highlights than ever before.

 North on the East Coast Main Line with the ‘Flying Scotsman’

 Your Great Britain XI tour starts its action-packed 9-day schedule steam hauled by the magnificent A3 Class Pacific No. 60103 Flying Scotsman from London’s King’s Cross station.
-Should Flying Scotsman not be available to us we will be steam hauled by our reserved replacement locomotive No. 46233 ‘Duchess of Sutherland’.
 We will make our way northwards down the East Coast Main Line, passing at speed through numerous tunnels and viaducts as we head for Hitchin Here we will leave the ECML and head eastwards through Royston to Cambridge, a historic city famous for its numerous colleges.
 We now head northwards across the Fens to Ely, with its majestic cathedral overlooking the area.
 Running via March, we reach the ECML again at Peterborough.
 Just north of Peterborough, you leave the ECML at Werrington Junction, and follow the former Great Northern Railway’s line to picturesque Spalding, centre of the UK flower industry.
 The former Great Northern & Great Eastern Joint Line then takes you via Sleaford towards Gainsborough, where Marshall steam traction engines used to be built.
 You pass through Lincoln, with its 11th century Gothic cathedral high on the hill top and continue to Doncaster, to meet the ECML once again.
 Doncaster is where many locomotives, including Flying Scotsman and Mallard, were built.
 Back on the ECML, you now head for York, home of the National Railway Museum.
 You branch off the ECML at York and take the scenic North Eastern line towards Malton and Scarborough.
 With its two bays, castle and fishing harbour, Scarborough is one of the most popular resorts on the east coast.
 You retire to your comfortable hotel here for the evening.